Floyd, VA

 About Floyd, VA

-Floyd is a small community in Virginia with a population of 510 residents.
-The median household income is $62,283 per year, which is near the national average.
-The median age in Floyd is 55.2 years.
+Floyd is a small community located in Virginia with a population of 510 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,283 per year, which is 17% below the national median of $75,149.
+The median age of 55.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Floyd Ranks in Virginia